 Workout 2: Quick Run Followed By Strength Training

-On Friday’s Clark was only at pre-school for 2.5 hours and with the walk there and back I had less than two hours to workout, have a bath (we didn’t have a shower until we moved) and do all my errands so that didn’t leave much time.
+On Friday’s, Clark was only at pre-school for 2.5 hours and with the walk there and back I had less than two hours to exercise, have a bath (we didn’t have a shower until we moved) and do all my errands so that didn’t leave much time.

-So what I’d been doing on Fridays was dropping him to pre-school then running the long way back home which would take me about 12 minutes.
+So what I’ve been doing (on Fridays) was dropping him to pre-school then running the long way back home, which would take me about 12 minutes.
 I would then follow it with 10 strength training exercises.
 I’d keep each exercise to 20 reps.

 The whole thing would only take about 25 minutes and I could see an improvement in my running and strength every week.

 Workout 3: HIIT

 HIIT workouts (high-intensity interval training) are arguably one of the most effective ways to workout.

 I have an interval timer app on my phone and I have it set for 45-second intervals.
 I do 20 different exercises and as each one is only 45 seconds it’s really doable.
 I alternate the exercises each time from something high intensity like burpees or skipping to something low-intensity like a power yoga move or crunches to give myself a chance to get my breath back.

 It’s a really short, but super effective workout.
 I’m always sweating and feeling great after from all the endorphins.

 I think that’s the key with exercise to make sure you always push yourself.
 How hard you workout beats how long you workout any day.